NLXionaire/nullex-nav-installer/README.md

 ## Recomended installation instructions:

-To begin you must first download the initial script and give it execute permission by executing the following commands:
+To begin, you must first download the initial script and give it execute permission with the following commands:

 ```
 wget -q "https://raw.githubusercontent.com/NLXionaire/nullex-nav-installer/master/nullex-nav-installer.sh" --show-progress